 Your workplace orientation and training take approximately 6 days to complete.

-Once you have completed your workplace training and orientation, you will begin your educational program at an accredited post-secondary institution once a placement has been secured for you.
+Once you have completed your workplace training and orientation, you will begin your HCSW mentor shadow shifts, followed by an educational program at an accredited post-secondary institution once a placement has been secured for you.

-You are responsible, along with your facility leader, for ensuring all steps in your workplace training and orientation are completed when and as required.
+You are responsible, along with your team leadership, for ensuring all steps in your workplace training and orientation are completed when and as required.